wilyJ80/arduino/lcd_keypad_new/README.md

 - '#' button is used as 'E' character
 - '*' button is used as 'F' character
 - Filling the display with characters clears it
-- Display is treated as a single line: carriage return clears it.
+- Display is treated as a single line: carriage return ASCII code 0D clears it.